-The other exception set out in the Commentary to the ILC Articles to the general principle that reparation should not be reduced for concurrent causes is in cases where 'some part of the injury can be shown to be severable in causal terms from that attributed to the responsible state'.16 To continue with the hunter analogy, if one hunter shot the victim in the arm and the second hunter shot the victim in the leg at the same time and the victim survived, the first hunter would only be liable for the injury to the arm.
+The other exception set out in a commentary to the ILC Draft articles to the general principle that reparation should not be reduced for concurrent causes is in cases where 'some part of the injury can be shown to be severable in causal terms from that attributed to the responsible state'.16 To continue with the hunter analogy, if one hunter shot the victim in the arm and the second hunter shot the victim in the leg at the same time and the victim survived, the first hunter would only be liable for the injury to the arm.
 This is consistent with applying two 'but for' analyses, with the 'actual' situation reflecting the alleged fault of another party.

-In circumstances where the alleged injurious acts by the state did not take place at a single point in time, such as with creeping expropriation, it can be challenging to separate the impact of the acts from the impact of changes in market and macroeconomic conditions, or other changes in the claimant's fortunes.
+In circumstances where the alleged injurious acts by the state did not take place at a single point in time, such as with creeping expropriation, it can be challenging to separate the effect of the acts from that of changes in market and macroeconomic conditions, or other changes in a claimant's fortunes.